 Any employee who witnesses an act of racial harassment or receives a complaint of harassment or receives a complaint of harassment from another employee or a student shall report the complaint to the building principal.
 Employees who fail to report complaints or incidents of racial harassment to appropriate school officials may face disciplinary action.
-School administrators who fail to investigate and take appropriate corrective action in response to complaints of racial harassment may also face disciplinary action up to and including termination (10-5-15)
+School administrators who fail to investigate and take appropriate corrective action in response to complaints of racial harassment may also face disciplinary action.

 Initiation of a complaint of racial harassment in good faith will not adversely affect the job security or status of an employee, nor will it affect his or her compensation.
-Any act of retaliation or discrimination (10-5-15) against any person who has filed a complaint or testified, assisted, or participated in an investigation, proceeding, or hearing involving a racial harassment complaint is prohibited.
-Any person who retaliates is subject to immediate disciplinary action, up to and including termination from employment.
-(10-5-15)
+Any act of retaliation against any person who has filed a complaint or testified, assisted, or participated in an investigation of a racial harassment complaint is prohibited.
+Any person who retaliates is subject to immediate disciplinary action, up to termination of employment.